Logos and uniforms of the New York Jets

 In 2024 the Jets introduced new uniforms based on their 1978–89 design, carrying over the "Gotham Green" shade (renaming it "Legacy Green") and metallic-finish helmet shells.
 The primary uniform consists of green and white jerseys and pants with contrasting numerals, stripes, and collars; the jerseys have two horizontal parallel stripes on the sleeves, while the pants have a single vertical stripe on each side, and are worn with green or white socks.
 The helmets have white facemasks and a modified version of the 1978–89 wordmark logo on each side, consisting of the word "JETS" in stylized italic lettering with a silhouette of a generic modern jet airplane extending horizontally to the right from the top of the "J" above the other letters.
 With this redesign the Jets again become the only team in the NFL whose primary uniform consists of only two colors.

 The team also has a black alternate uniform with white numerals outlined in green, green stripes and collars, black socks, and a matte-black alternate helmet with a metallic-green facemask and the primary wordmark in green outlined in white, and a "Classic" alternate uniform combining elements of the 1963–77 and 1998–2018 designs.
-In 2025 the Jets added a "Rivalries" design as part of a program by the NFL and Nike; these uniforms are a slightly green-tinted shade of black with silver numerals outlined in grey, black and grey stripes on the shoulders and pants seams, and black sleeves with a manhole-cover pattern; the helmets are matte-black with black facemasks and grey-outlined silver logos.
+In 2025 the Jets added a "Rivalries" design as part of a program initiated by the NFL and Nike; these uniforms are a slightly green-tinted shade of black with silver numerals outlined in grey, black and grey stripes on the shoulders and pants seams, and black sleeves with a manhole-cover pattern; the helmets are matte-black with black facemasks and grey-outlined silver logos.
+The Jets added another alternate helmet for 2026 with a white shell, green primary-logo decal, green center stripe, and white facemask.